thebustalab/thebustalab.github.io/integrated_bioanalytics/book/index.md

 ## [1] FALSE
 ```

-Let's look at an example of model building.
+## linear regression models {-}

+First, we will use least squares regression to make predictions based on some inputs.
 Suppose we want to know if the abundances of ADP and AMP are related in our metabolomics dataset (this is the same as trying to predict the abundance of ADP from AMP):

 ```r